-I am a historian of art and visual cultures, specialising in nineteenth-century France (especially Impressionism); ephemera as documents of everyday life; and the history of photography.
+I am a historian of art and visual cultures, specialising in the history and historiography of Impressionism; nineteenth-century photography; and ephemera (transient, disposable images like postage stamps, restaurant menus, and trade cards).
 I take an interest in critical theory, most recently Walter Benjamin's writings on modern historicity, temporality, and aesthetics.

 I teach broadly on European art and visual culture in the eighteenth, nineteenth, and twentieth centuries; photography from 1839 to the contemporary; critical theory and research methodologies; and art historiography.